-To manufacture fuel oil products meeting 0.50 mass % new process units will need to be added to upgrade and/or desulphurise the residue streams depending on economic choices.
+To manufacture fuel oil products meeting 0.50 mass %, new process units will need to be added to upgrade and/or desulphurise the residue streams depending on economic choices.
 Refiners could choose to add heavy oil conversion processes to upgrade residues into higher value products.
 Gasoils from these upgrading projects would then source the marine requirement.
-The processes required are high pressure, high temperature and consume huge volumes of hydrogen which must also be manufactured (releasing further CO2).
-The capital cost is massive, operating costs are much higher and lead times for construction are in excess of 5 years.
+The processes required are high pressure and high temperature, and consume huge volumes of hydrogen which must also be manufactured (releasing further CO2).
+The capital cost is substantial, operating costs are much higher and lead times for construction are in excess of five years.

-Concawe (3) have studied an number of scenarios and conclude within the EU the capital cost of the facilities to meet the IMO 2020 scenario could be as high as $65bn with a corresponding increase in CO2 emissions of up to 40mte/year (~25% increase on existing).
-These are in addition to all other demands on refiners to cover other environmental, demand and quality changes in the same period.
-In the UK, with half of the refineries currently for sale and the outlook for refining margins not encouraging in the medium to longer term, it is unlikely that a business case could be made for investments of this magnitude.
+Concawe2 have studied a number of scenarios and conclude that, within the EU, the capital cost of the facilities to meet the IMO 2020 scenario could be as high as $65bn with a corresponding increase in CO2 emissions of up to 40mte/year (~25% increase).
+These are in addition to all other demands on refiners to cover other environmental, quality and demand changes during the same period.
+In the UK, with half of the refineries currently for sale, and the outlook for refining margins not encouraging in the medium to longer term, it is unlikely that a business case could be made for investments of this magnitude.

-In terms of supply and demand balance, the UK is projected to require imports of ~10mte based on the current manufacturing capability of both jet fuel and diesel by 2020 (4).
+In terms of supply and demand balance and based on current trends, the UK is projected to require imports of more than 20mte/year of combined jet fuel and diesel by 2020, based on the current manufacturing capability3.
 The increased demand for distillates as marine fuel on a global basis will reduce their availability for the UK to make these imports.

 The UK already has excess fuel oil, and the change to increase the use of gasoil for marine will weaken the value of fuel oil residue as there will be limited outlets – mainly blenders and those with access to flue gas scrubbing equipment.
-As a result refining margins will weaken for those who do not invest adding further pressure to the continuing viability of those operations.
-The MARPOL requirements therefore raise further supply resilience questions.
+As a result, refining margins seem likely to weaken for those who do not invest, adding further pressure to the continuing viability of those operations.